visgl/math.gl/docs/upgrade-guide.md

 ## Upgrading to v4.2

+- The DGGS modules `@math.gl/dggs-s2`, `@math.gl/dggs-geohash` and `@math.gl/dggs-quadkey` have been replaced with the new `@math.gl/dggs` module.
-- The DGGS modules no longer export individual functions, but instead export "decoder objects" with an interchangeable API.
-To upgrade, import the decoder objects and replace your calls, e.g. `getS2LngLat(...)` => `S2Decoder.getCellLngLat(...)`.
+- The new DGGS module no longer export individual functions, but instead export a "decoder objects" for each DGGS that conform an common API.
+- To upgrade, import the decoder objects and replace your calls, e.g. `getS2LngLat(...)` => `S2Decoder.getCellLngLat(...)`.

 ## Upgrading to v4.1